David Morley: Our President & CEO

 David Morley is President and Chief Executive Officer of UNICEF Canada.

 From 1980 to 1998 David was Executive Director of Pueblito, a Canadian NGO which promotes the rights of children.
 In 1998 he was appointed Executive Director of Médecins Sans Frontières/Doctors Without Borders Canada.
 While he was there, Médecins Sans Frontières, won the Nobel Peace Prize.
-In 2006, he was named President and CEO of Save the Children Canada, a post he held until he took up his current duties with UNICEF Canada.
+In 2006, he was named President and CEO of Save the Children Canada, a post he held until he took up his current duties as the President & CEO of UNICEF Canada in 2011.

 His writing on international issues has appeared in newspapers across Canada and around the world, and he is a frequent commentator on radio and television.
 Author of two Canadian best-selling books, Under the Tree (co-written with his wife Elizabeth Morley) and Healing Our World: Inside Doctors Without Borders, David has won a number of awards in the United States for his writing.